 - Smock or apron

-There are limitations when it comes to the amount of blood you should elect to cleanup on your own.
-If a blood spill is over 8-ounces, you should seek the assistance of a biohazard remediation professional.
+There are limitations when it comes to the amount of blood you should elect to clean up on your own.
+If a blood spill is over 8-ounces, you should seek the assistance of biohazard remediation professional.
 8-ounces equates to an amount of blood that is larger than the average dinner plate.
 Safety and ensuring that a blood spill thoroughly is cleaned up are the underlying reasons for seeking professional assistance when it comes to a spill over the size of a dinner plate.

 Preparing a Suitable Bleach Mixture for Blood Cleanup

 You do not want to utilize straight bleach to clean up the blood.
 The ideal bleach-based solution for cleaning up blood includes water.
 The ratio of the solution should be 1-part bleach to 9-parts water.

 Applying the Bleach Mixture to a Blood Spill

 A practical technique for applying the bleach solution you’ve created is to pour it into a spray bottle.
 Once in a spray bottle, saturate the blood spill thoroughly.

 Allow the bleach to soak in for between 20 and 30 minutes.
 When that time period expires, wipe up the bleach solution and blood using some type of absorbent material.
 (See directions later in this article about how to properly dispose of items utilized in cleaning up the blood.)

 Once you have physically cleaned up the blood spill, spray the surface where the blood spilled a second time with the bleach and water solution.
 Allow the bleach mixture to remain in place for about 20 minutes and then wipe up the solution.
 Depending on where the surface being mitigated is located, you can also allow the bleach mixture to dry.
 This second step is taken to be positively certain that any dangerous pathogens that might be in the blood are eradicated.

 Blood Cleanup on an Absorbent Surface